dominichyland66/widget-box/zz_Readme.txt

 I have then used Angular Elements to take one of these components The terms and coniditions box and surface that up as a standalone js file.
 The Js File contains just enough Angualr to run the compoment.
-The js file aalso contains the css that defines the look and feel of the component It IS possible to generate components in such a way as they respect the style of the host page, typically typography and colours.
+The js file also contains the css that defines the look and feel of the component It IS possible to generate components in such a way as they respect the style of the host page, typically typography and colours.
-You can see that in this demo the two lines in the red box are not broken, even though that component is being reused it IS still impacted by the underlying CSS There is a lot more detail in how all this works that I know about You can copy this component someplace and run it there but for this demonstratesI have created a Demo.html pages Run a different server - python3 -m http.server 8080 and call http://localhost:8080/Demo.html
+You can see that in this demo the two lines in the red box are not broken, even though that component is being reused it IS still impacted by the underlying CSS There is a lot more detail in how all this works that I know about You can copy this component someplace and run it there but for this demonstratesI have created a Demo.html pages Run a different server: python3 -m http.server 8080 and call http://localhost:8080/Demo.html
 The exact same component will render in the simple HTML page.
 The main.js and polyfills.js are loaded to the browser and rendered there.